FAQ for Experiential Learning

 Students interested in obtaining an externship must complete the following steps:

-- Complete and submit to the Director a pre-registration form with preferred placements, resume and cover letter addressed to each preferred placement.
+- Complete and submit to Dean Turner a pre-registration form with preferred placements, resume, and cover letter addressed to each preferred placement.

 - If you have already secured a placement, submit a pre-registration form with the name of the placement and a Placement Approval form to determine the placement’s eligibility.